 What you’ll learn to do: use mathematics in common economic applications

 Economists use math as a tool for manipulating and exploring economic models.
 Sometimes it makes sense to express economic ideas in words; other times, math does a better job.
+What I would like to see is a statement that models can be articulated in different ways from verbal to mathematical.
 Economics is not math, but rather math is a tool for presenting and manipulating/exploring/using economic models.
 Many economic models use math to explain cause and effect.
-Don’t worry, though, we’re going to cover all the math you need to solve the problems in this course.
+Don’t worry, though: We’re going to cover all the math you need to solve the problems in this course.

 This section provides a quick review of some basic math (so you can avoid common errors) and then introduces the mathematical concepts you’ll need throughout the course.
 Don’t forget: return to this section later on if you encounter math that you can’t follow.